BeeyondCereal

 No, this chicken isn't burnt- it's blackened, which is a term that means it's been cooked at high heat to darken the skin to the point of becoming a very dark brown (or almost black) color.
 This adds texture and flavor and seals all the juicy chicken meat inside.

 Making chicken alfredo is something we do about 2 or 3 times a month.
-(It's far more common in our house than spaghetti) and I like to switch it up here and there.
-One of our favorite ways to serve up alfredo pasta is with Homemade Cream Cheese Alfredo Sauce, and some well-seasoned chicken.
+(It's far more common in our house than spaghetti) and is often included in one of our Monthly Meal Plans.

-Why This Recipe Works
+💛 Why You'll Love This Recipe

 1. It's easy to make.
 While there are a few dishes and different burners needed, boiling pasta, cooking chicken, and making the sauce are all very simple recipes combined into one yummy meal.
-This blackened chicken pasta is actually pretty beginner friendly.
+This blackened chicken pasta is actually very beginner friendly.

 2. You can use the air fryer for the chicken.
 Want to save some space on the stove or simply want less effort (who doesn't?)
 This recipe is a stovetop version of my Air Fryer Chicken Breasts, and you can easily choose your favorite appliance to help.